khushaldogra/ReactJS_BigBrain/README.md

 To satisfy modern tastes and expectations you have also decided to ensure that the UI/UX and Accessibility standards are very high.

-**This assignment is the process you building the front-end for that MVP to the standards described.** This assignment is closely modelled off the popular game [kahoot](https://kahoot.com/).
-If you're not familiar with the game, we would recommend spending the time to try it out so that you can get a feel for how this application may function.
+This application is closely modelled off the popular game [kahoot](https://kahoot.com/).

 ## 2. The Front-end